microsoft/vscode-docs/docs/languages/csharp.md

 # Working with C&#35;

-The C# support in VS Code is optimized for cross platform .NET development (DNX) (see [working with ASP.NET 5 and VS Code](/docs/runtimes/ASPnet5) for another relevant article).
-Our focus with VS Code is to be a great editor for cross platform C# development.
+The C# support in VS Code is optimized for cross-platform .NET development (DNX) (see [working with ASP.NET 5 and VS Code](/docs/runtimes/ASPnet5) for another relevant article).
+Our focus with VS Code is to be a great editor for cross-platform C# development.
 For instance many Unity game developers have been enjoying using VS Code in place of the MonoDevelop IDE.
+The will pick up errors as you type.

-We support debugging of C# apps cross platform via Mono (see [Mono Debugging](/Docs/editor/debugging#_mono-debugging)).
+We support debugging of C# apps cross-platform via Mono (see [Mono Debugging](/Docs/editor/debugging#_mono-debugging)).

 Due to this focus many standard C# project types are not recognized by VS Code.
 An example of a non-supported project type is an ASP .NET MVC Application.
 In these cases if you simply want to have a lightweight tool to edit a file - VS Code has you covered.
 If you want the best possible experience for those projects and development on Windows in general, we recommend you use [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).